cr7pt0gr4ph7/blog/_posts/2023-12-31-a-new-beginning.md

 but with a lot of different topics on the side.

-I've also dabbled in Go, web design, Android apps, Kotlin, Gradle builds and plugins, Infrastructure as Code, VM automation, Python, and a bit of machine learning thrown in for good measure.
+I've also dabbled in Go, web design, Android apps, Kotlin, Gradle builds and plugins, Infrastructure as Code, VM automation, Ruby, Python, and a bit of machine learning thrown in for good measure.

+###### Thank you for stopping by, and see you again in the future!<br>&mdash; Lukas Waslowski